• Menu

 Lawrence OP

-Located outside the Aurelian Wall marking the limits of ancient Rome, the Basilica of Saint Paul Outside the Walls is one of the four major basilicas of Rome and the 2nd largest church in the capital after Saint Peter’s.
+Located outside the Aurelian Walls, the Basilica of St. Paul Outside the Walls is one of Rome’s four major basilicas and the second-largest church in the city after St. Peter’s.

 💡 Practical information 💡